- Date & Time

 T.Weelkes As Vesta Was

-Paul Simon arr.
+Simon & Garfunkel arr.
 Alexander L’Estrange The Sound of Silence

 Don McLean arr.
 Jim Clements Vincent